-Luckily, Microsoft provides several tools in the “Ease of Access Center” for tweaking Windows to make it easier for those with less than perfect eyesight to use their computers.
+Luckily, Microsoft provides several tools in the “Accessibility” settings for tweaking Windows to make it easier for those with less than perfect eyesight to use their computers.

-Follow the simple steps listed below to increase the thickness of the blinking cursor in Windows 10:
+This short video shows how to increase the thickness of the text cursor in Windows 11:

 That’s all there is to it.
-Now your cursor should be a lot easier for you to see whenever you need to type something.
+Now your PC’s text cursor should be a lot easier for you to see whenever you need to type something.

 I hope this helps, Oliver.
 Good luck!

 Update from Oliver: You’re a lifesaver, Rick!
 Now I can see the cursor with no problem at all.
 Thanks!